Predicting band gaps and band-edge positions of oxide perovskites using DFT and machine learning: Acknowledgements

-\begin{addendum} \item This work was supported by the National Science Foundation EAGER-1843025.
-This research was also supported by the Xtreme Science and Engineering Discovery Environment (XSEDE) facility, National Science Foundation grant number ACI-1053575, and the Information Technologies (IT) resources at the University of Delaware, specifically the high performance computing resources.
+This work was supported by the National Science Foundation EAGER-1843025.
+This research was also supported by the Xtreme Science and Engineering Discovery Environment (XSEDE) facility, National Science Foundation grant number ACI-1053575, and the Information Technologies (IT) resources at the University of Delaware, specifically the high-performance computing resources.
 This research was also supported in part by the following National Science Foundation grants: 1447711, 1743418, and 1843025.
 AJ acknowledges support from NSF Faculty Early Career Development Program DMR-1652994.

-\item[Author Contributions] A.J, R.S and B.M conceived the research and provided guidance.
-W.L performed simulations of material properties.
-Z.W, X.X, B.M performed ML analysis.
-All authors analyzed the results, wrote and revised the paper.
+Wei Li was partly supported by the Laboratory Directed Research and Development Program of Los Alamos National Laboratory (LANL) under project number 20210087DR.
+LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).